adedaporh/sp_delegation_solution/README.md

 If you don't have a paid mockaroo account, you are limited to 1000 items per download.
 You can download as much as you need and combine them into one file.

+### Assigning users
+To populate the assignedTo column for the TicketingSystem_ServiceTickets list, first download this [flow template](https://github.com/adedaporh/powerplatform/blob/main/Power%20Automate/GetSiteUsers_20230930110536.zip).
+This flow will retrieve the IDs of all the users with access to your site.
+To use the IDs, you have 2 options depending on whether you are using the provided dataset or you prefer to generate another one from mockaroo.

+**From dataset**

+Edit the downloaded dataset and find *"AssignedToId":*.
+This will highlight all the places this column value is set in the json file.
+Replace all the values that are not in your set of IDs.
+For example, you can replace all instance of *"AssignedToId":1,* with *"AssignedToId":13,* etc. Note the inclusion of the comma.

+**From mockaroo**

+Simply add all the IDs in a comma seperated list in the *AssignedToId* field.
+Then generate your data.

+### Import data

 To import the data into the list, download this [flow](https://github.com/adedaporh/powerplatform/blob/main/Power%20Automate/LoadDataPlus_20230921094630.zip) and pass the downloaded dataset json file as well as the SP site address and SP list name as inputs to the flow.